GSAPP-CDP/Smorgasbord/src/content/modules/11-interactive-web/112-html-and-css.md

   display: flex;
 }
 ```
-The unstyled form should look like the following:
+The minimally styled form should look like the following:

 ![html-image](images/111/111-27.png)
+_Code rendered in the web browser_

 At this point, the `style.css` file should look like the following:

 ![html-image](images/111/111-28.png)
+_Code snippet for the universal selector, HTML tag and container styles in the VS Code Editor_

 __Note:__ we've added the `display: flex` property to the form element which defines it as a flex container because we want the button to sit snugly next to the input field and the default `flex-direction`, the direction flex items are placed inside the flex container is row.

-Resources:
+**Required Read:**

- * [A Complete Guide to Flexbox]() by Chris Coyier.
+ * [A Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) by Chris Coyier.
 CSS Tricks.
  * [Basic Concepts of Flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox) MDN Documentation

 ### Style the input and output containers